NawidT/latex_auto/README.md

 - Update the UI to have a loading icon during API calls
 - Do the whole autocomplete text
 - Handle ingesting and use better prompts
+- All Texts aren't actually "all" due to Code Mirror UI optimizations